 Download the Upper Room: For those who enjoy reading the Upper Room devotional each morning, Upper Room Ministries has produced a free, downloadable version available at this link.

 Current and Upcoming Events

 Volunteers needed to help with our A/V needs: We’ve ordered new video cameras to improve our online worship experience.
 When the new equipment arrives, we’ll have opportunities for volunteers to learn how to use the cameras and help us record the services.
 This is a chance to learn about the latest technology and help your church!
-Contact Pat Vaughn, at email@example.com.
+Contact our Director of Worship, Pat Vaughn, at firstname.lastname@example.org.

 Although we’ve suspended activities in person because of the outbreak, Meredith has come up with a variety of ways for children to continue their spiritual growth.
 These include:

-- A weekly video lesson with puppets!
+A weekly video lesson!
 In lieu of pre-k through Kindergarten Sunday school, Meredith has been posting a story/message to our Facebook page each Sunday, with an archive of previous videos available at our Children’s Corner.
 These pre-recorded videos are for everyone but especially geared toward families with children in kindergarten and younger, and will be emailed to parents with children in this age group.
 Contact Meredith for a transcript.

 Our youth and young adults are reading the Bible each weeknight at 10 p.m. for 10 minutes.
 It’s called the 10:10 challenge.
 To participate, contact Pastor Peter at email@example.com or find the Zoom link here.
 The group is currently reading from Paul’s quarantined letters.